 A Complete Guide on How to Create an Animated Text Video

-If you’ve been wowed by beautiful text animations and are trying to make your own (by the way, the one above was made using this animation template), we’re here to show you the paths you can choose to do it, step by step.
+If you’ve been wowed by beautiful text animations and are trying to make your own (by the way, find the perfect template like the one above using this animation templates), we’re here to show you the paths you can choose to do it, step by step.
 Brief text animations are perfect for video intros, outros, transitions, short announcements, promos, and even quotes.

 Graphics that move in a multimedia project are called motion graphics.
 Some time ago, graphic design only existed in a still format.
 Now, with motion graphics, time and space factors also play a role, making this a versatile and beautiful form of art.

 Motion graphics is a huge world, so, for now, we’ll stick to the basics.
 The paths that we’ll review today are: downloading (or creating) vector graphics using Adobe Illustrator, and then animating them in After Effects, or using a text animation maker that lets you get creative while saving you a lot of time.

 We’ll test both alternatives.
 The first path I’m taking is doing it all manually using After Effects.

 One of the main aspects to consider when creating an animation is realness.
 By realness, experts think in terms of the naturality of movement, and how it should be used to express a feeling or a personality.

 Since movement is a major component of Motion Graphics, you should keep in mind the following principles:

 - Squash and Stretch.
 This action gives your graphics the illusion of weight and volume.
 How extreme the action is, depends on the subtlety or exaggeration you wish the movement to have.

 - Anticipation.
 Almost every real action has a brief or long anticipation that we can think of as a backward movement.
 Imagine someone about to jump: they don’t just float in the air, but prepare their legs to take the leap, often moving a little bit downwards.
 This is a way of anticipating, and you should consider it when thinking of movement.